WordPress/wporg-code-analysis/readme.md

 ### Scan local code

-To check code that you have on your computer:
+To scan plugin source code in a local folder.
+Note that this only runs the `MinimalPluginStandard` sniff.

-`bin/scan-dir.sh /path/to/my-plugin-source`
+`bin/scan-dir.sh path/to/code`

 By default, the script passes the `-n` and `-s` flags to PHPCS, so that warnings are hidden and sniff codes are shown.
 If you prefer, though, you can override that and pass your own [PHPCS arguments](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Usage#getting-help-from-the-command-line).
 Pass them _before_ the directory: